John H. Seabrooks -- St. Matthews

-Arrangements will be announced later by Al Jenkins Funeral Home of Orangeburg
+Public viewing will be held from 3 to 7 p.m. on Friday, July 17, 2020, at Al Jenkins Funeral Home of Orangeburg.

-Due to CDC and COVID-19 precautions, the family will not be receiving any visitors at the home.
-Friends may call the funeral home.
+Due to CDC and COVID-19 precautions, the family will not be receiving an visitors at the home.

+Face masks must be worn to enter the funeral home for viewing.

 Obituaries Newsletter